-The project list considered for analysis in this report is the common project list submitted to the European Commission in April 2021.
-This list - common project list 2021 - is the result of a comprehensive updating process of the whole parameters included in the project list developed in 2019, also including new projects and considering the corridor extensions as defined in the Connecting Europe Facility (CEF) regulation for the period 2021-2027 (CEF2 Regulation).
-This list - common project list 2021 - has been updated with specific reference to the maturity and financial parameters a the beginning of 2022.
-Therefore the project list subject of analysis in this report is the common project list 2021, reflecting the status of the projects as of March 2022.
+The project list considered for analysis in this report is the 2021 common project list, updated in March 2023.
+The common project list 2021 is the result of a comprehensive updating process of the whole parameters included in the project list developed in 2019, also including new projects and considering the corridor extensions as defined in the Connecting Europe Facility (CEF) regulation for the period 2021-2027 (CEF2 Regulation).
+This list - common project list 2021 - has been updated with specific reference to the maturity and financial parameters at the beginning of 2023.

-The analysis presented in Chapters 3 and 4 of this report refers to the total number of completed and ongoing projects included in the common project list 2021 of relevance for the BA Corridor.
+The analysis presented in Chapters 3 and 4 of this report refers to the total number of completed and ongoing projects included in the common project list 2021, updated in March 2023, of relevance for the BA Corridor.